present day

 ๐Ÿฆ Banking & Government

 Major banks, stock exchanges, and governments run their critical infrastructure on Linux.
-Rock-solid stability and security make it the only choice.
+Un-shakeable stability and security make it the only choice.

 Different flavours of Linux